+Title III Professional Development

+ESSA SECTION 3115(c)(2)

+Describe how the eligible entity will provide effective professional development to classroom teachers, principals and other school leaders, administrators, and other school or community-based organizational personnel.

-In the 2020-2021 school year, FUESD plans to continue with our EL Leadership Teamwork, EL strategy training focused on ELD standards and EL instructional strategies, how to differentiate instruction to meet the needs of varying language proficiency levels, and expand our understanding of English Language Learner Assessment beyond the ELPAC.
+In the 2021-2022 school year, FUESD plans to continue with our EL Leadership Teamwork, EL strategy training focused on ELD standards and EL instructional strategies, how to differentiate instruction to meet the needs of varying language proficiency levels, and expand our understanding of English Language Learner Assessment beyond the ELPAC.
 FUESD will also continue professional development focused on oracy, academic language discourse, and strategies to support vocabulary acquisition.
 These professional development opportunities are provided to all staff working with our language learners, including administrators, instructional paraprofessionals, and instructional coaches in order to ensure equity across the district for all our language learners.

 All new teaching staff to the district will continue to participate in our district's common instructional framework training, which includes training on EL strategy training and ongoing job-embedded instructional coaching throughout the year at their school sites.
+New literacy coaches, intervention teachers, innovation teachers, and district technology coaches will also be provided with GLAD training and Write Institute Training to support our English Learners district wide.

 School site and district staff will participate in the EL leadership project to help develop an understanding of our English learners at the different language proficiency levels, expand our understanding of the English learner experience at different grade levels and content courses, and identify the specific needs of our English learners.
 This professional experience will support teachers in their ability to meet the needs of their English learners while supporting them with analyzing instructional practices and their implementation of targeted curricula that focus on language acquisition.
 It will be delivered in a series of asynchronous/synchronous PD sessions, broken up by action periods and onsite implementation following an improvement research-based model described as action learning - "acquire, implement, and assess improved practices."

 FUESD's EL strategy training and ongoing work with ELD standards implementation in both the designated and integrated content settings, as well as our commitment to developing oracy and academic language discourse, has been designed to support increasing student's English language proficiency and subject matter knowledge through effective instruction delivered by highly skilled and knowledgeable teachers and instructional paraprofessionals.
 The professional development provided with this specific funding source builds on the district's common instructional framework training and its continuous commitment to providing the classroom teacher with the skills and strategies to plan intentional, differentiated lessons that support student learning.

-Our EL program is evaluated using the annual goal of individual EL student growth by one language proficiency level (entering and exiting PLDs) found in all schools' Single Plans for Student Achievement and the District's "Blueprint for Student Success 3.0."
+Our EL program is evaluated using the annual goal of individual EL student growth by one language proficiency level (entering and exiting PLDs) found in all schools' Single Plans for Student Achievement and the district's "Blueprint for Student Success 3.0."
 As well as, reviewing our ELD progress monitoring assessments throughout the school year, analyzing our Summative ELPAC scores, reclassification rates, district Language Learner Progress Monitoring assessments (ADEPT, Express, Gap Finder, FOLSOM) and the CA Dashboard indicators for ELs.

+Enhanced Instructional Opportunities

-ESSA SECTIONS 3115(e)(1) and 3116 Describe how the eligible entity will provide enhanced instructional opportunities for immigrant children and youth.
-THIS ESSA PROVISION IS ADDRESSED BELOW:
+ESSA SECTIONS 3115(e)(1) and 3116

+Describe how the eligible entity will provide enhanced instructional opportunities for immigrant children and youth.